 The healthcare sector continues to undergo significant change, outpacing many other industries.
 It is imperative for anyone hoping to attain a physician executive position to be flexible in both his or her way of thinking and acting.
 Being able to adapt to rapidly evolving conditions in the industry is a crucial skill.
 This is important not only for guiding the organization through changes, but also for maintaining the trust of stakeholders.
 A leader who displays fixed thinking in the face of change risks losing employee engagement and organizational trust.
 Along with reacting to changes in the healthcare environment, successful leaders need to have an entrepreneurial mindset.
 Innovative thinking can provide an organization with a foundation for growth and major advances.

 Physicians and leaders who wants to advance into an executive position in healthcare have an obligation to develop skills outside of core medical knowledge.
-There are numerous resources available to guide leaders, including professional organizations such as the American Association for Physician Leadership (formerly known as the American College of Physician Executives), America’s Health Insurance Plans, and the Medical Group Management Association.
+There are numerous resources available to guide leaders, including professional organizations such as the American Association for Physician Leadership, America’s Health Insurance Plans, and the Medical Group Management Association.
 With guidance and training, physicians can gain and hone the talents they need to excel as an executive leader.